ahawkins/raa-screencast/steps.md

   * Now for the last hurrah of this test.
 All we need to do is deliver the email.
 Just use mail's interface for that and we're off to the races.
+  * Oh crap! we have two problems.
+First off, this test is trying to to use SMTP.
+We definitely don't want that at all!
+We need to configure mail to use its test mailer.
+Secondly the exception says we haven't sent a from address.
+It's right!
+How did we forget that?
+We probably need to do add something to the form to handle this, but let's punt on that for now to keep working inside this test.
+Let's just stub the `from` address to be from our application's domain.
+Add a failing assertion above the final one to as a regression test.
+This ensures we never get this bug again.
+    Once we do that we can move onto configuring the delivery system.